 Overlaid on the maps of the Northern line, the first stop on the new posters read “Sent out of class”.
 After this point, the track branched into two: one line progressed through detention, isolation, temporary exclusion and finally to a circle of prison and reoffending.
 On the other line, labelled “Out of service indefinitely”, the stations had names like “Support” and led to “Success”.

 Another poster set out their demands for a “more compassionate education system with a supportive approach to behaviour and discipline” and the funds for schools to implement it.

-The story was picked up by the press, and in less than two years, the group had emerged from anonymity to present to Ofsted, witness to the Commons education committee, and begin work with human rights charity EachOther to make this documentary.
+The story was picked up by the press, and in less than two years, the group Education Not Exclusions are at the heart of a new documentary that explores their cause.
+The film has been put together by another group of young people, No Lost Causes, who have presented to Ofsted, witnessed to the Commons education committee, worked with human rights charity, EachOther to make and release it.